 Protein Fire Restoration – Will Your Insurance Company Pay?

 You are busy preparing the evening meal when the phone rings.
 It is your friend Mary.
 She is having problems with her husband John, as usual.
-And she wants to tell you everything about it, to the last detail.
+And to the last detail, she wants to tell you everything about it.

 Then you smell it, the roast burning.
 But it is too late.
 It’s burned to a crisp.
 All that is left is a foul smell permeating the air and a greasy mess.